uggla/fztaosi/README.md

 Disclaimer, no work like striping will be done to reduce the size of the produced binary and meet the usual binary size of such a program.
+However this could be done in a future release.

 Lab steps: